safaxx/ts-events-portal-ui/README.md

 ---

-## 💡 What the Portal Does

-With Gatherly, users can:
+## 💡 With Events Portal, users can:

 - 🗓️ Create and manage events with a clear title, description, and tags
 - ⏰ Set the date, time, and timezone — so everyone’s on the same page
 - 🌍 View event times converted automatically to their local timezone